DanHUMassMed/puncta_process_plugin/README.md

 > 2. Click on _Manage update sites_.
 This brings up a dialog where you can activate additional update sites.

-> 3. Activate the Cuncta_Process update site and close the dialog.
+> 3. Activate the Puncta_Process update site and close the dialog.
 Now you should see an additional PlugIn available for download.

 > 4. Click _Apply changes_ and restart Fiji.